dustinmaas/simple-aiml-workflow/README.md

 # PyTorch AI/ML Workflow

-This project implements a complete AI/ML workflow using PyTorch for training and inference in a microservices architecture.
-It provides a modular and containerized solution for data generation, model training, model storage, and inference.
+This POWDER profile implements a complete AI/ML workflow using PyTorch for training and inference in a microservices architecture orchestrated with docker compose.
+It provides a modular and containerized solution for data generation, model training, model storage, and inference using POWDER resources.
+Currently, this workflow only targets the POWDER testbed RF attenuator matrix, but will later be modularized and extended to cover other deployment environments.

 ## Architecture